olegovich22/C_Embedded/linked_list/readme.md

 * <b>extend()</b> - function for adding copy of another list to the end of list which we want.

 * <b>bubbleSort()</b> - function for sort list

+## How to use this list?

+1. create list
+2. create nodes
+3. fill node into list
+4. implement rule functions which/if you need
+5. now you can free use all functions you have seen above
+6. delete list after using

 ## Rule functions